imranq/simplydark/README.md

 ## To Do
 * Create website with screenshot
-* Publish to chrome web store
-* Create icon with on/off modes
+* Create icon with on/off modes dynamically
+* Update PDF darkmode to only target document contents [could be subsumed by smart dark mode]
+* Smart dark mode to avoid images / already dark spots